Have you been injured at work?

 Who pays the compensation awarded for an accident at work claim?

-Every year thousands of workers are injured in accidents at work and are entitled to bring a claim for personal injury compensation against their employer.
-To ensure that injured workers are able to claim full and proper compensation by law every employer must have a policy of insurance known as Employers Liability Insurance.
+By law every employer must have a policy of insurance known as Employers Liability Insurance.
 The purpose of this insurance is to pay any compensation awarded following an accident at work claim.
 This means that the compensation and costs of making a claim are paid by the insurance company rather than the actual employer.

 Reporting an accident at work